-Teju is creator / host of the Black Material Geographies podcast and was a 2022 honoree for the Conscious Fashion Campaign.
+Teju is founder and ecosystems director of the global collective: Black Fiber & Textile Network.
+She is the creator / host of the Black Material Geographies podcast, and is a 2025 Center for Craft Archive Fellow.
 Teju has worked with an array of institutions, including as a member of the United Nations Conscious Fashion and Lifestyle Network, and as a cultural ambassador to the United States Embassy of Botswana.
-She has spoken at Cooper Hewitt, and at several academic institutions including Princeton University, the Rhode Island School of Design, and the University of Iceland, Reykjavik..
+She has spoken at Smithsonian’s Design Museum Cooper Hewitt—and at several academic institutions including Princeton University, the Rhode Island School of Design, and the University of Iceland, Reykjavik.

 Teju’s focus includes regenerative fiber and fashion systems, climate justice and adaptation, mapping Black relationships to our environment, supporting farmers of the global majority, and culturally responsive economic alternatives.
 She supports people who are mapping / making alternative futures

 She likes water, music & dancing, soccer and reading books.
-Teju is based between Lenapehoking (Brooklyn, New York) and wherever else she is called.
+Teju is based between Mvskoke (Atlanta, Georgia) and Lenapehoking (Brooklyn, New York)—and goes wherever else she is called.